junyoung-sim/deepcpp/README.md

 ## Convolutional Neural Network

-CURRENT PROGRESS (2024-08-07): CONVPOOL2D CLASS IS COMPLETE AND VERIFIED.
-CNN CLASS WILL BE IMPLEMENTED.
+CONVPOOL2D CLASS IS COMPLETE (2024-08-07).
+CNN CLASS WILL BE IMPLEMENTED SOON.